Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: Introduction

-In this paper, we develop a hybrid quantum-assisted SOFM (QASOFM) and apply it to the data clustering problem in an unsupervised manner.
-The idea is based on the use of the Hamming distance as a distance metric for the training the SOFM that allows, in the quantum case, to reduce the number of distance calculations in the number of clusters and thus to speed up the original classical protocol.
-In order to make our protocol more appropriate for the currently available generation of NISQ quantum devices, we optimized a circuit for realizing the Hamming distance by reducing number of one-qubit operations.
-We then apply it to a toy example of clustering paper abstracts and give a proof-of-concept realization of the quantum assisted SOFM on the IBM Q experience quantum computer \cite{ibmq} and compare it to the classical case.
+In this paper, we develop a hybrid quantum-assisted self-organizing feature map (QASOFM) and apply it to the data clustering problem in an unsupervised manner.
+The self-organizing feature map (SOFM) was first proposed by Kohonen \cite{kohonen1990,kohonen1996,kohonen1997} as a self-organizing unsupervised learning algorithm which produces feature maps similar to those occurring in the brain \cite{solan2001}.
+SOFMs are used in many areas \cite{vilibic2016, guido1998, doszkocs1990, jones2012,mori2019,corsello2017,zhu2018,chea2016} and in comparison with many other NNs, they apply competitive learning and preserve the topological properties of the input space \cite{kiviluotoa1996}.
+The SOFMs represent data in a fundamentally topological way that allows one to perform dimensionality reduction.
+Once it is trained, the map can classify a vector from the input space by finding the node with the smallest distance metric.
+The idea of the QASOFM is based on the use of the Hamming distance as a distance metric for training the SOFM that allows, in the quantum case, to reduce the number of distance calculations in the number of clusters and thus to speed up the original classical protocol.
+In order to make our protocol more appropriate for the currently available generation of NISQ quantum devices, we optimized the quantum circuit for realizing the Hamming distance by reducing the number of one-qubit operations.
+We then apply it to a toy example of clustering paper abstracts and give a proof-of-concept realization of the quantum assisted SOFM on the IBM quantum computer \cite{ibmq} and compare it to the classical case.